A common question is “What exercise is best to do?”

-During recovery from back/neck pain or other aches & pains, patients will be encouraged to take up some form of exercise (if they weren’t doing anything prior) alongside their exercises given at the clinic.
+During your recovery from back/neck pain or other aches & pains, patients will be encouraged to take up some form of exercise (if they weren’t doing anything prior) alongside their exercises given at the clinic.

 We know exercises has many benefits such as: